robertoporta/activedirectory/README.md

 <img width="1168" height="655" alt="image" src="https://github.com/user-attachments/assets/510846e4-82a2-4fd8-8175-fca5143df3bb" />
 </p>
 <p>
 - Finally, I change the private IP settings of the Domain Controller to static, ensuring its internal address remains the same even after restarts.
-This step is important because a Domain Controller must always have a fixed IP so other systems can reliably locate it for DNS resolution, authentication, and communication within the domain.
+A Domain Controller must always have a fixed IP so other systems can reliably locate it for DNS resolution, authentication, and communication within the domain.
 </p>
 <br>

 <p>